megnergit/Wildfire_Consideration_W1/README.md

 ## 4. Satellites and Projects

-What kind satellites are available as a resouce for the wildfire detection?
-It is by no means easy to get an overview of the current and the historical missions that have long lineage by now.
-We need the following information below for each mission,
+What kind satellites are available as a resource for the wildfire detection?
+It is by no means easy to get a good overview of the current and the historical missions that have long lineage by now.
+We need the following information below for each.

 - name
-- start of opertion/ end of operation /if it is in operation
+- start of operation/ end of operation /if it is in operation
 - bands / near-infrared covered?
-(2.2 um)/thermal infrad covered? (>3 um)
+(2.2 um)/thermal infrared covered? (>3 um)
 - spatial resolution
 - temporal resolution
-- is europe covered?
+- is Europe covered?
 - is data publicly available?
 - is data flux-calibrated?
 - is data available in (near) real time?

-After some survey, we found that the following are the rellevant satellites that are currently in opertation, is working infrared, and their data is publicly available.
+After some survey, we found that the followings are the relevant satellites for our mission, and that are currently in operation, are working in the infrared,  and their data is publicly available.

 ### US : Earth-Observing System